carali527/simple-shopping/README.md

 # Intro
-This project using Vue 3, Typescript and TailwindCSS, it is only for practicing.
+This project using Vue 3, Typescript and TailwindCSS and using dummyJSON for fake data, it is only for practicing.
 Demo: https://carali527.github.io/simple-shopping/

 ## Project Setup